-Dan Schmidlin enters his twelfth season as the head coach for the Central Methodist University women’s soccer program in 2019.
-(2008-present).
-He spent six seasons as the Eagles' head men's soccer coach (2008-13).
+Dan Schmidlin enters his 12th season as the head women’s soccer coach in 2019.
+Schmidlin’s first six seasons in Fayette saw him pull double-duty by coaching the men’s soccer program, as well.

-Coach Schmidlin earned a Bachelor's degree in Physical Education and a minor in Business from Muskingum in 2004.
+A 2004 graduate of Muskingum, he earned a Bachelor's degree in Physical Education and a minor in Business.
 He earned a Master's degree in Education from Central Methodist in 2010.